natestock/dslink-javascript-export-link/README.md

 # dslink-javascript-export-link

-download nodejs before installing this dslink
+you will need nodejs (version 10 or higher) to run this dslink https://nodejs.org/en/download/package-manager/

-https://nodejs.org/en/download/package-manager/